Caneel Bay: Rockefeller Era

-Hurricane damage & rebuilding
+Hurricane damage and rebuilding

-Caneel Bay sustained extensive damage during 2017's hurricane Irma, and has not been rebuilt however the resort's owner, CBI Acquisitions, is entertaining architectural plans to rebuild in an environmentally-friendly and more sustainable manner to "honor Laurence Rockefeller's legacy".
-CBI has conditioned any re-building on the guarantee that a new lease on the property be negotiated in order to substantial the significant investment in rebuilding the resort.
+Caneel Bay sustained extensive damage during 2017's hurricane Irma, and has not been rebuilt; however, the resort's owner, CBI Acquisitions, is entertaining architectural plans to rebuild in an environmentally-friendly and more sustainable manner to "honor Laurence Rockefeller's legacy".
+CBI has conditioned any re-building on the guarantee that a new lease on the property be negotiated in order to substantiate the significant investment in rebuilding the resort.
 CBI has operated the resort at Caneel Bay rent-free since 2004, in an agreement with the National Park Service that is set to expire on September 30, 2023.

 The Caneel Purpose Group offered a proposal to rebuild the iconic hotel, donate money to the US National Park Service, and create high-wage jobs for island residents as well as offer a culinary school, additional vocational training and other collaborative-style offerings for the community at large.

 Environmental contamination

 As far back as 2014, some research suggest chemical contamination from the use of pesticides and building materials at the resort.

 In 2020, a Colorado-based attorney with a home on St. John, USVI filed a lawsuit against CBI Acquisitions (the firm running the resort since 2004) and the US Department of Interior (under which the National Park Service operates) -- claiming environmental contamination at Caneel Bay from the use of DDT and asbestos that may have been buried on the property.
-Other environmental contaminations suspected at Canneel Bay are: arsenic, mercury, and hydrocarbons tied to fuel.
+Other environmental contaminations suspected at Canneel Bay are arsenic, mercury, and hydrocarbons tied to fuel.

-David Giacomo, the suing attorney, suggests that Caneel Bay should be a designated Word Heritage site, based on the claims of slave quarters rumored to be on the property.
+David Giacomo, the suing attorney, suggests that Caneel Bay should be a designated World Heritage site, based on the claims of slave quarters rumored to be on the property.